 Real-Time Account Syncs

 Premium members also see real-time account balances.
-Basic members only see their account balances update once every 24 hours.
+Basic members only see their account balances updated once every 24 hours.

 Instant updates can be helpful as you make a large purchase or transfer cash to another account.
+You may also like it when you use your debit card several times a day and have a low account balance.
 On-demand syncs make it easy to avoid overdraft fees and overspending.

 Your cash transfers automatically from a linked checking account into a Smart Savings account.

 These savings accounts are FDIC-insured.
 For security purchases, you can only withdraw cash back into the linked checking account.
 Withdrawals are free and take up to four days to complete.

 This feature is optional, but it helps you get more value from Rocket Money.
 If you currently use a micro-savings app like Digit, it’s an effortless way to cancel another recurring cost.